Pedestrian crossing: Artwork crossings

+An artwork crossing was installed in late 2025 in the Cape Town CBD, the economic center of Cape Town, South Africa.
+Located on busy Strand Street - one of the CBD's main (and widest) streets - the two parallel crossings have been designed as African daisy shapes by Heather Moore and implemented by Mission for Inner City Cape Town.
+Their purpose is to improve visibility and safety for pedestrians.

 In New York City, a 2012 guerrilla installation marked the anniversary of September 11 with American-flag-themed crosswalks painted across SoHo, the Financial District and Williamsburg, Brooklyn.
 The crosswalks, featuring red and white stripes, white stars on blue, and the words “Live For Today 9/11,” were designed by Miami Ad School students as a memorial gesture "symbolizing unity and remembrance."

 In Tbilisi, Georgia, some Tbilisi Academy of Arts students and government officials jointly created a crossing that is designed to look like it is in 3D.
 A message on the white bars of the crosswalk reads, "for your safety."

 3D crosswalk designs have also been installed in China, with a "floating zebra crossing" implemented in a village in Luoyuan County to boost tourism; a multicolored 3-D crossing installed in Changsha, China to catch drivers' attention; and another multicolored crossing in Sichuan Province that serves the same purpose as the colored Changsha crosswalk.

 Colored crosswalks might have themes that reflect the immediate area.
 For instance, Chengdu, China had a red-and-white zebra crossing with hearts painted on it, reflecting its location near a junction of two rivers.

 In Curitiba, Brazil, a crosswalk with its bars irregularly painted like a barcode served as an advertisement for a nearby shopping center, but was later painted over.
 A pedestrian scramble in the Chinatown section of Oakland, California, is painted with red-and-yellow colors to signify the colors of the flag of China.